 Amazon pays artists $0.00402 per stream compared to Spotify, which pays $0.00437 per stream.

 Amazon Music features Alexa voice recognition for music streaming requests.
 Using Alexa with Amazon also offers the ability to search for songs by mood, lyric, artist, or decade.
-Spotify also uses Alexa, however the integration is more limited and this feature works better with Amazon Music.
-One difference between the two services is that Amazon offers users the ability to get Unlimited for $3.99 per month if they own a Echo device.
+Spotify also uses Alexa, however, the integration is more limited and this feature works better with Amazon Music.
+One difference between the two services is that Amazon offers users the ability to get Unlimited for $3.99 per month if they own an Echo device.
 Plus, you can just ask your Alexa device to start a free trial.

 Offering thousands of expertly curated playlists and personalised streaming stations, plus live audio streams of Bundesliga soccer matches – you won’t be spoiled for choice.
-Spotify also offers expert curated and algorithmic playlists, like Discover Weekly, which is a special playlist that is delivered every Monday.
+Spotify also offers expert-curated and algorithmic playlists, like Discover Weekly, which is a special playlist that is delivered every Monday.

 Amazon Music is available in 46 countries, whereas Spotify is available in 79 countries.